-Type of Delivery Estimated Processing and Delivery Time Frames Transcript Fee (non- refundable) Delivery Fee (non- refundable) following time frames: Express orders requested on Monday-Friday by 10:00 am, will be mailed the same day for delivery the next business day via U.S. mail.
-Delivery time may vary for international destinations.
-Express Other International Order may be submitted via the National Student Clearinghouse or offline via PDF request form.
-Transcripts that do not have to be recreated will be sent to recipients in accordance with the following time frames: Express orders requested on Monday-Friday after 10:00 am, will be mailed the next day (Monday-Saturday) for delivery the next business day via U.S. mail.
-Delivery time may vary for international destinations.
-Online order: \$10 per transcript + \$2.50 online processing fee Offline† order: \$15 per transcript Per address: \$60
+Type of Delivery Estimated Processing and Delivery Time Frames Transcript Fee (non- refundable) Delivery Fee (non- refundable) Express Other Internationa Order may be submitted via the National Student Clearinghouse or offline via PDF request form.
+Transcripts that do not have to be recreated will be sent to recipients in accordance with the following time frames: Express orders requeste d on Monday Friday b y 10:00 am, will be mailed the same day for delivery the next business day via U.S. mail.
+Express orders requeste d on Monday -Friday after 10:00 am, will Online order: \$10 per transcript + \$2.90 online processing fee Offline† order: \$15 pe r transcript Per address: \$60